 Sachin Sarcoma Society

-This article contains answers to some of the most frequently asked questions by patients undergoing chemotherapy.
-Please go through this information carefully and ask your doctor about anything that you find difficult to understand.
-It should be noted that the facts mentioned below are general in nature; some variations are to be expected in each patient.
+This article contains answers to some of the most frequently asked questions (FAQs) by patients undergoing chemotherapy.
+We encourage you to carefully pursue this information and consult with your healthcare provider if you encounter any doubts.
+It’s important to acknowledge that the details provided are of a general nature, and individual variations are to be expected in each patient’s journey.

 Contents

-1) What is chemotherapy?
-How is it given?
+1) What is chemotherapy and how is it administered?

 2) What is the purpose of chemotherapy treatment?